Rising Fuel Costs in Trucking (2026): Diesel Prices, Fuel Surcharge Challenges & What’s Next

 The Bigger Industry Question

 Fuel is not optional — it is one of the most critical cost drivers in trucking.
+As prices rise, alignment between carriers, brokers, and shippers becomes more important than ever.

 So we ask: